MileHacker Logo

 Historical Sites

-• Wiang Kum Kam: The ancient lost city south of Chiang Mai.
+• Wiang Kum Kam: The ancient lost city south of The Rose of the north.

 • Doi Suthep: The journey to this temple holds spiritual meaning.

-• Mae Kampong Small the town provides an insight into traditional mountain life.
+• Mae Kampong Small town offers an insight into traditional mountain life.

 • Known for its cool weather, waterfall, and local coffee shops.